 Psychological Counseling - The American University of Rome provides its students with free, confidential psychological services.
 Certified counselors give routine, non-medical counseling to students by appointment.
 Detailed information on this service can be found in the Student Handbook and on appropriate bulletin boards on campus.
 A psychiatrist is also available by appointment and free of charge to students for prescribing and monitoring medications.
 Medications commonly used in the U.S. for ADHD/ADD treatment are not available in Italy.
-Students should hand carry enough medications for their entire stay together with their doctor's prescription for the amount of medications being brought into Italy.
+Students should hand carry enough medications being brought into Italy.
 Both mailing and receiving shipments of stimulants is illegal; shipping these medications from the U.S. to Italy can be charged as a criminal offense.